ynikanchyk/coredns/middleware/etcd/README.md

 * `upstream` upstream resolvers to be used resolve external names found in etcd.
 * `tls` followed the cert, key and the CA's cert filenames.

+### Stubzones

+Only the first configured domain (primary domain) will be used for stubzone lookups.

 ## Examples